 Watch out.
-Lightning has just struck twice for British psych-rock veterans Hey Colossus, a band who’ve knock out two outstanding albums in less than eight months.
+Lightning has just struck twice for British psych-rock veterans Hey Colossus, a band who’ve knocked out two outstanding albums in less than eight months.

 To celebrate, the six-strong noise unit rolls up to the Electrowerkz bar and makes it a double.
 Because Friday night (October 9) is all about raising a glass to their second long-player of the year, Radio Static High, on Bristol’s Rocket Recordings.